 It’s often said that you need carbs for muscles building, but what does the science say?

-After all, many people both in and out of the bodybuilding world believe that in order to build muscles you need to be loading up on your carbohydrates, before and after training.
+There are many people both in and out of the bodybuilding world believe that in order to build muscles you need to be loading up on your carbohydrates.
+They do this both before and after training.

-At the same time you’re wanting to see some serious muscle growth, so is this diet going to be right for you?
+If, at the same time you’re wanting to see some serious muscle growth, is the keto diet going to be right for you?

-It’s already well-known that the keto diet is a hero when it comes to stripping body fat, and many love it for that, but is it also going to help you to reach your bulking goals?
+It’s already well-known that the keto diet is a hero when it comes to stripping body fat, and many love it for that.
+However, is it also going to help you to reach your bulking goals?